havelessbemore/circle-ds/docs/classes/LinkedList.md

 # Class: LinkedList\<T\>

-Represents a generic collection of key-value pairs with various utility methods to manipulate and interact with the collection.
-This interface abstracts common functionality found in data structures like deques, lists, maps, queues, etc.
+Represents a generic list collection of elements, allowing for indexed access, modification, and iteration.
+This interface extends the `Collection` interface by adding list-specific operations.

+The `List` interface supports both sequential and random access to elements, making it suitable for a wide range of applications that require manipulation of collections.

 ## Type parameters